 JOMO travel isn't about deprivation — it's about substitution.
 Instead of scrolling, you're reading by a fire.
 Instead of photographing, you're watching.
 Instead of planning the next thing, you're sitting with the present one.
 It appeals to a wide range of travellers: burned-out professionals seeking genuine rest, families who want screen-free time together, couples looking for intimacy that constant connectivity erodes, and solo travellers who want space to think without the noise of daily life.

 Australia is unusually well suited to this movement.
 Its vast, sparsely populated landscapes offer the kind of deep quiet that's increasingly rare globally.
 Many of the country's best eco-lodges and retreats were already built around solitude, nature immersion, and low-impact design — JOMO travel has simply given a name to what they've always offered.
+The country's matured Right to Disconnect laws (more on that below) have made it culturally easier to actually unplug while away.

-Person sitting quietly on a lakeside dock surrounded by misty mountains at dawn
+Solo traveller sitting on misty lakeside dock surrounded by mountains at dawn β€” JOMO digital detox meditation

 Why More Travellers Want to Unplug